jiayi9/keras-saliency/README.md

 # keras-saliency
-The code for check how a Keras CNN model works for all classes
+The code to check how and how well Keras CNN models work with saliency visualization